I got a notice to quit. What do I do?

 What are the eligibility criteria for the state’s rental assistance programs, RAFT and ERMA?

-The application is the same for both ERMA and RAFT programs, so you do not need to know which program you are eligible for and can apply to both at the same time.
+The application is the same for both ERAP, ERMA and RAFT programs, so you do not need to know which program you are eligible for and can apply to all three at the same time.

-What are all the recent changes to the RAFT program and when will they take effect?
+What are all the recent changes to the rental assistance program and when will they take effect?

-If you have already received RAFT funding, but think you may need further assistance with housing, we encourage you to reach out to your regional housing agency again.
+If you have already received RAFT/ERMA funding, but think you may need further assistance with housing, we encourage you to reach out to your regional housing agency again.

-I am a landlord and want to apply to RAFT on behalf of my tenant.
+I am a landlord and want to apply for rental assistance on behalf of my tenant.
 What should I do?

-NEW December: Landlords who own up to 20 of housing can now apply to RAFT/ERMA on behalf of eligible tenants.
+NEW December: Landlords who own up to 20 of housing can now apply for rental assistance on behalf of eligible tenants.

 For more information about this new option please visit our page here.